 The International Studio & Curatorial Program (ISCP) supports the creative development of artists and curators, and promotes exchange through residencies and public programs.
-Housed in a former factory in Brooklyn, with 35 light-filled work studios, two galleries, and a project space, ISCP is New York’s most comprehensive international visual arts residency program, founded in 1994.
+Housed in a former factory in Brooklyn, with 35 light-filled work studios and two galleries, ISCP is New York’s most comprehensive international visual arts residency program, founded in 1994.
 ISCP organizes exhibitions, events and offsite projects, which are free and open to all, sustaining a vibrant community of contemporary art practitioners and diverse audiences.
-Over 1,200 artists and curators from more than 70 countries, including the United States have undertaken residencies at ISCP.
+Over 1,240 artists and curators from more than 70 countries, including the United States have undertaken residencies at ISCP.

 The International Studio & Curatorial Program’s mission is: